 Via the work of John Adams, I have had some familiarity with the Douglas-Wildavsky Cultural Theory of Risk.
 Like this reviewer, I find the Douglas/Wildavksy treatment of environmentalism rather crude, while their overall cultural typology of risk stimulating.
 As the reviewer points out:

-I am now reading Mary Douglas directly, in currently her Culture and Crises.: Understanding Risk and Resolution Although she has a prose style that sometimes grates, and I am wary of possibly being unaware of technical anthropological issues that may be taken-for-granted, there is much to enjoy and think about.
+I am now reading Mary Douglas directly, currently her Culture and Crises.: Understanding Risk and Resolution Although she has a prose style that sometimes grates, and I am wary of possibly being unaware of technical anthropological issues that may be taken-for-granted, there is much to enjoy and think about.

 Here is a brief quote from one essay – Traditional Culture, Let’s Here No More About It, which follows a passage about the occasional pitting against each other of development and “traditional culture” (usually, under western eyes, to the detriment of traditional culture):